 - Place the main component circuitry: Once you’ve got the fixed components in place, you can begin with the main circuitry.
 Here is where that floorplan will really come in handy to give you a road map of all of your main circuitry.

-- Be mindful of signal and power routing needs: While it can be easy to get into component placement and forget about the routing needs that separate components require, it is important to keep these in mind to optimize the efficiency of your design.
+- Be mindful of signal and power routing needs: While it can be easy to overlook the PCB component placement guidelines and forget about the routing needs that separate components require, it is important to keep these in mind to optimize the efficiency of your design.

 A completely placed circuit board